Estate Planning Guide

-Here are our top ten things to keep in mind when you’re completing your estate planning.
+Here is Inovayt’s estate planning guide with our top ten things to keep in mind when you’re completing your estate planning.

 It’s important to consider your family structure, as there’s no one-size-fits-all when it comes to family!
 Map out all members of your family and decide whether you would like them to benefit from your estate or not.
 Consider any conflict present between family members and identify anyone eligible who might make a claim on your estate.
 This will help you plan and put strategies in place where necessary.

 Family conflict can get confusing, but it is common.
 These may need special attention – especially where there are many partners and ex-partners, as well as children and stepchildren.
 Inovayt Financial Advisor Melbourne Luke Mase says, “It’s important to consider how this is going to be left to the beneficiaries.
 For example, if the benefactors have young kids under 18, make sure the plan is structured so they will get the greatest benefit from a tax point of view, and make sure the money is protected.
 If the benefactors have adult children, make sure the money is protected if there is a marriage breakdown and both parties were to inherit assets.”